-Responsibilities regarding suspensions and permanent exclusions are delegated to the Staff and Pupil Welfare Committee consisting of at least 3 governors.
+Responsibilities regarding suspensions and permanent exclusions are delegated to the Staff and Pupil Welfare governing board

-The Staff and Pupil Welfare Committee has a duty to consider parents' representations about a suspension or permanent exclusion.
+The Staff and Pupil Welfare governing board has a duty to consider parents' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.